Regent Centre: History

 North British Properties started to build Regent Centre in 1970 and finished in 1981; at completion it was the largest office complex in Europe, covering a total area of 11 acre.
 The land is the former site of the Regent Pit of the Coxlodge Colliery.
 The centre unveiled a new logo and identity in late 2008; the centre's slogan is "Better for Business".

 The current owner-developer is Omnia Offices who bought the complex in 2015 and are converting some of the office space into residential apartments.
 The previous owner was Kennedy Wilson Europe Real Estate who purchased it along with the rest of the Fordgate Group's Jupiter Portfolio in June 2014.

 Occupants

-Virgin Money and LNER have offices in the Regent Centre.
+Nationwide Building Society and LNER have offices in the Regent Centre.

 Former tenants of the Regent Centre are HM Revenue & Customs as well as the Driver & Vehicle Licensing Agency, Health & Safety Executive and the Labour Party.
 In addition, The Sage Group, Northern Engineering Industries, Cundall and AMEC all had offices at the Regent Centre.
 The Newcastle regional centre for the Open University was housed here, although it was relocated to Gateshead in 2009.

 There is also a hair salon/coffee shop as well as a gym and physiotherapy specialist.
 Previously there had been a branch of Barclays Bank located in the Regent Centre buildings.